Militant career of Osama bin Laden: Yugoslav wars (1991–1999)

-Connections between bin Laden and National Liberation Army, an insurgent, guerrilla organization that operated in the Republic of Macedonia in 2001 were also drawn.
+Connections between bin Laden and National Liberation Army, a guerrilla organization that operated in the Republic of Macedonia in 2001 were also drawn.
 According to the Washington Times the NLA was fighting to keep control over the region's drug trafficking, which had grown into a large, lucrative enterprise since the Kosovo war and that in addition to drug money, the NLA also had another prominent venture capitalist, Osama Bin Laden.
 According to a document written by the chief commander of the Macedonian Security Forces, bin Laden was financing the rebel group through a representative in Macedonia.
 Osama Bin Laden, paid $6 to $7 million for the needs of the National Liberation Army through his representative.
 Osama Bin Laden was planning to gain control over Macedonia so that he could control the distribution of oil to the United States through the pipeline that was planned to stretch from Bulgaria to Albania ports.